Gabaldonlab/Candida_Selection_DrugResistance/README.md

 - 'ancestral_GWAS_functions.py' is a module with the python functions used by the other scripts.

+The folder 'supplementary_tables' contains the supplementary tables in csv format (sepparated by tabs).

 ## Software environments

 We used a combination of conda environments and manually installed software to run all the scripts above.
 The folder 'conda_envs' includes the .yml files that define these environments: